-The HVAC industry is amid a boom of growth, as according to the United States Department of Labor’s Bureau of Labor Statistics, demand will increase by 30 percent between 2010 and 2020.
+The HVAC industry is amid a boom of growth as, according to the United States Department of Labor’s Bureau of Labor Statistics, demand will increase by 30% between 2010 and 2020.

 For those in the HVAC space, that’s great news to hear.
-But it also could bring on its own fair share of challenges, as organizations will have to try and meet the higher demand for services, which means more appointments, more work orders and invoices, and more employees needed to get the work completed.
+But it also could bring on its own fair share of challenges, as organizations will have to try to meet the higher demand for services, which means more appointments, more work orders and invoices, and more employees needed to complete the work.

 Growth could harm a business in some cases, as an overworked core of technicians might not be able to handle a number of calls coming their way.
 If your business can’t handle the surge, it could be time to turn to a field service management software solution to manage the growth and streamline the approach to scheduling technicians and managing contracts, service level agreements and large-installation projects.